Back to Blog

 • Keep it simple: bold silhouette, minimal detail, strong contrast.

-• Use vector shape layers (not raster brushes) so edges stay sharp.
+• Use vector shape layers (not raster brushes) so edges stay sharp at any export size.

 • Align with grids and smart guides for symmetry and spacing.